Androgen Receptors: 5 Ways to Increase the Density and Sensitivity of the AR

 In my previous article about mucuna pruriens, I linked few studies which showed how L-DOPA from mucuna pruriens was able to increase testosterone levels, raise dopamine, boost sperm health, enhance cognitive ability, and reduce prolactin levels…

-Using 250-500mg’s per day of quality M.Pruriens extract with standardized amount of L-DOPA should do the trick.
+Using 250-500mg’s per day of quality M.Pruriens extract (affiliate link) with standardized amount of L-DOPA should do the trick.

 Studies on rodents have shown that chronic low-dose caffeine intake can increase testosterone levels, DHT levels, and androgen receptor (AR) expression.